fairy-rockets/the-gear-of-seasons/README.md

 ## Pre-requirements

 - node.js 16.0 or higher.
 - ffmpeg
+- ImageMagick 7.0 or higher

 ## How to build